 - Doctor of Pharmacy

 - M.Sc. in Data Science and Machine Learning

 Students who have previously enjoyed government subsidy or sponsorship by a Singapore government agency (such as scholarships offered by the Ministries, Public Service Commission and Statutory Boards) in a graduate programme should refer to the Eligibility Guidelines for MOE Subsidy.
 Students who are not in receipt of MOE Subsidy will have to pay the non-subsidised fee amounts as quoted here (which are inclusive of the prevailing GST).
 All students affected are to refer to their individual student bills for the amount of fees payable.

 Students in the MOE-subsidised coursework programmes who are Singapore Citizens and aged 40 and above (based on the year which the student turns 40 years old) may be eligible for higher subsidy under the SkillsFuture Mid-Career Enhanced Subsidy.
 The fees payable will be 60% lower than the standard subsidised fees payable by other Singaporean students.
 The amount of fees payable will be reflected in their individual student bill.
 Students who are not eligible for MOE subsidy are also not eligible for the SkillsFuture Mid-Career Enhanced Subsidy.

 Service Obligation Scheme

-In some MOE-subsidised programmes, the University may deem it feasible, based on industry demand, to implement a Service Obligation for International Students.
-Students who are eligible and have signed the Service Obligation Agreement will pay reduced tuition fees.
+International Students reading MSc Chemistry and MSc Statistics may apply for the Service Obligation (SO) Scheme to pay reduced, subsidised tuition fees.
 Please refer to the Service Obligation Scheme for more details.
 The determination of this feasibility is at the sole discretion of the University.
 International Students who do not wish to sign the Service Obligation Agreement will have to pay the non-subsidised fee amounts as quoted here.

 Miscellaneous Student Fees